Palestinians aspire to live in peace and freedom enjoying justice and equal rights. Palestinians desire what we in Australia take for granted.

 Palestinians living with unequal rights in Israel

-in 1948, and have been unable to return to their homes.
+Over 20% of the population of Israel are Palestinians.
+Most of these people were internally displaced in 1948, and have been unable to return to their original towns and villages.
 Palestinians in Israel live as second class citizens with over 65 basic laws discriminating against them and in favour of Israeli Jews.

 Israel passed the Nation State Law in 2018 which legalises apartheid inside Israel.